 - You can purchase a Minecraft Prepaid Card from a retail store.
 Sometimes, old usernames can only be upgraded with prepaid cards and gift codes.

 - Redeeming your gift code or prepaid card at Mojang.com, an option to import an old username will be available.

 - You can still register the name normally if you can’t complete the process before these unpaid accounts are maxed out.

 - Name changes will wipe other parts of your account.
 If you are banned from a PE server, you will remain banned.
-You can also check how to create your Minecraft Server.

 - You will also retain a whitelist and OP status on servers along with the inventory, pets, and stats.